-The Amerks’ broadcaster has served the team in numerous capacities: public relations director, TV host, radio talk show host, and TV and radio play-by-play broadcaster.
+The Amerks’ broadcaster has served the team in numerous capacities during his tenure, including public relations director, TV host, radio talk show host, and TV and radio play-by-play broadcaster.
 In addition, Stevens founded the AHL Broadcasters/Writers Association and served as its president.

-The “Voice of the Amerks” calls games on WHTK 1280-AM and FM 107.3, in addition to calling all Amerk home games live on Time Warner Cable SportsNet.
-He teamed up with color analyst and former Buffalo Sabre Ric Seiling to bring AHL games to the city of Rochester and around the country.
-Stevens also had the distinction of covering the Amerks on multiple occasions over the NHL Network, introducing Amerks hockey on both a national and international level.
+The “Voice of the Amerks” calls games on 1280 WHTK-AM, in addition to calling select home games live on Time Warner Cable SportsChannel.
+He teams up with color analyst and former Buffalo Sabre Ric Seiling to bring AHL games to the City of Rochester and around the country.
+Stevens also had the distinction of covering the Amerks on multiple occasions over the NHL Network and SiriusXM Satellite Radio, introducing Amerks hockey on both a national and international level.

-In 2009-10, Stevens called Rochester’s historic 2,000th franchise win as the Amerks joined an elite club, becoming just the second team in the American Hockey League and eighth overall in North American hockey history to capture the feat.
-He was also behind the microphone for five of the 10 goals scored by an AHL goaltender, most recently this past season when Binghamton’s Chris Holt became the 10th netminder in league history to a score a goal with his empty-netter against Rochester.
+In 2009-10, Stevens called Rochester’s historic 2,000th franchise win as the Amerks joined an elite club, becoming just the second team in the American Hockey League and eighth overall in North American hockey history to achieve the feat.
+He was also behind the microphone for five of the 10 goals scored by an AHL goaltender, most recently in 2010-11 when Binghamton’s Chris Holt became the 10th netminder in league history to a score a goal with his empty-netter against Rochester.

-Stevens’ most memorable season with the organization, however, came during the 2010-11 campaign, his 25th with the red, white and blue.
-Stevens’ several years of dedicated service to the club was acknowledged with his enshrinement in the team’s prestigious Hall of Fame as the Class of 2011.
-As the 50th member of the Hall, Stevens joins an elite group of individuals whose tireless contributions and commitment to the franchise matches those of the original 1956 Rochester Americans.
+Stevens’ most memorable season with the organization came during the 2010-11 campaign, his 25th with the red, white and blue.
+Stevens’ years of dedicated service to the club was acknowledged with his enshrinement in the team’s prestigious Hall of Fame as part of the Class of 2011.
+As the 50th member of the Hall, and just the second broadcaster inducted, Stevens joined an elite group of individuals whose tireless contributions and commitment to the franchise matches those of the original 1956 Rochester Americans.

 From 1996-2009, Steven maintained a dual role while also serving as the broadcaster for the Rochester Raging Rhinos (United Soccer Leagues First Division).
 With the Rhinos, Stevens was part of back-to-back regular season championships (1998-99), three A-League championships in four years (1998, 1999 and 2001), the 1999 U.S. Open Cup and 14 consecutive playoff runs during his tenure.
 In 1998, he even covered an Amerks hockey game and the Rhinos’ championship game on the same day.

 With the Amerks, Stevens has broadcast seven Calder Cup Finals and the Spengler Cup in Switzerland, winning a pair of Calder Cup championships in the process.
-Stevens has taken the AHL to its highest level during the course of his career and has shown his true professionalism by working with younger broadcasters in the league.
-Each season he has made it a point to “promote the Rochester Americans and the American Hockey League,” from his seat in the radio booth to the podium at numerous charity events like the Cystic Fibrosis Golf Tournament.
+Stevens has taken the AHL to its highest level during the course of his career and has shown his true professionalism by working with younger broadcasters throughout the league.
+Each season he has made it a point to “promote the Rochester Americans and the American Hockey League,” from his seat in the radio booth to the podium at numerous charity events.

 During his career, broadcasting has taken the Wainwright, Alberta, native all over the United States, Canada and Europe.
 He has worked in such markets as Seattle, San Diego, Salt Lake City, Phoenix and Rochester.